-Growing up in rural East Anglia, at seventeen Maggie left for Art School in swinging sixties London and by 1969 was working as a fashion designer, as well as a fashion illustrator and copywriter.
+Leaving rural East Anglia for Art School in swinging sixties London Maggie graduated in 1968 to work as a fashion designer, illustrator and copy writer.

-Realising the fashion world was not for her she approached The Save the Children Fund, working for much of the next decade, first in draughty church halls and then in the infectious diseases unit of a London teaching hospital, as a play therapist, leaving in 1979 to freelance as a children’s book illustrator.
+Discovering the fashion world was not for her she approached Save the Children Fund, spending much of the next decade working as a play therapist, first in draughty church halls and then in the infectious diseases unit of a London teaching hospital.
+In 1979, having designed a series of successful posters for the Health Education Council, she left to freelance as a children’s book illustrator.

-Soon drawn to the adult world of cartoons, her early strips won a place in the 1983 Sunday Times International Cartoon Competition, opening the door to her work appearing in The Guardian, The Observer, The Independent and the New Statesman, as well as women’s magazines and other periodicals; a collection, One Woman’s Eye, was published by Virgin Books.
-Cartoons were also published in anthologies in the UK, USA and Europe, including Ouch! her winning entries for the New Statesman International Cartoon Competition 1998.
+Soon drawn to the adult world of cartoons her early strips won a place in the 1983 Sunday Times International Cartoon Competition, opening the door to her work appearing in The Guardian, The Observer, The Independent and the New Statesman, as well as in books, periodicals, and anthologies in the UK, US and Europe, including Ouch! the winning entries for the New Statesman International Cartoon Competition 1998.
+A collection, One Woman’s Eye, was published by Virgin Books.

-Swapping dip pen for computer to concentrate on words alone, in 2002 she moved to the Suffolk coast.
-Since then poems have appeared in Mslexia and in Lines in the Sand: New Writing on War and Peace (Frances Lincoln 2003), two novels completed and numerous short stories written, many of which have been listed in competitions, including the Bristol Short Story Prize, the Asham Award and the Bridport Prize, and published by Unthank Books and Virago Press.
+Swapping dip pen for iMac to concentrate on words alone, in 2002 she moved to the Suffolk coast.
+Since then poems have appeared in Mslexia and in Lines in the Sand (Frances Lincoln 2003), two novels completed, and numerous short stories placed in competitions, including The Bristol Short Story Prize, Fish Short Story Prize and the Bridport Prize, and published in Unthology 1 (Unthank Books 2010), Something Was There the Asham Award-winning ghost story collection (Virago 2011) and Unthology 5 (Unthank Books 2014).
+Her story Let her Go was Seren Books Short Story of the Month (October 2017).

 In 2014 she moved to Norwich, a UNESCO City of Literature.